Frequently Asked Questions

 - I have an idea for a grant, what do I do now?

 - Start by reviewing the grants approval process flowchart, the Grants Office profile of services, and PCC’s grant-seeking priorities.
 This will give you a good idea of PCC’s process for developing and approving grants, the services the Grants Office offers PCC grant seekers, and the types of grants in which the College is most interested.
-If your idea is in response to a specific grant announcement or request for proposals (RFP) contact Miriam Friedman, the College’s Grants Development Director, to discuss the grant program and your project idea.
+If your idea is in response to a specific grant announcement or request for proposals (RFP) contact Vaness Wood, Interim Grants Development Director, to discuss the grant program and your project idea.
 If your idea is not in response to a specific grant announcement, complete the short needs assessment and email it to the Grants Office or the PCC Foundation.
 Someone from the Grants Office or the PCC Foundation will follow up to talk with you about your grant needs.

 - What if my grant idea does not fit within the College’s grant-seeking priorities?

 - The grant-seeking priorities were developed by the College’s Executive Staff to focus the grant-seeking efforts of the College and the Grants Office.
 If your idea does not fit within the priorities, it doesn’t mean that you can’t pursue a grant.
 However, it does mean that the Grants Office won’t be able to spend as much time on your grant as one that does fit within the priorities.
 If you don’t think your idea fits within the priorities, you must still contact the Grants Office to discuss the grant.
-Grants that do not fit within the priorities still go through the grants approval process managed by the Grants Office, including development and approval of the Concept Summary and Grants Review Summary.
+Grants that do not fit within the priorities still go through the grants approval process managed by the Grants Office, including development and approval of the Concept Summary and Cabinet Review Summary.
 In addition, the Grants Office will review and edit your grant proposal and obtain the President’s signature on grant application documents.

 - The grants approval process seems very long and involved.
 Do I really have to do all those things?

 - Yes, but the Grants Office will help!
 The grants approval process was designed by the College’s Executive Staff to ensure they are aware of and approve all grants to be developed and submitted by the College.
 A number of issues are considered during the approval process, including the likelihood of funding, ability to charge indirect costs, alignment with the College’s master plan, availability of matching funds, and requirements to continue the project after the funding ends.
-The Concept Summary must be approved by the Grants Office, your Dean, your Campus President, the District Vice President for Financial Affairs, and the District President.
-A near final draft of the grant and the Grants Review Summary must be approved by the Grants Office, your Dean, and your Campus President.
+The Concept Summary must be approved by the Grants Office, your Dean, your Campus President, the District Vice President for Financial Affairs, and the College President.
+A near final draft of the grant and the Cabinet Review Summary must be approved by the Grants Office, your Dean, and your Campus President.
 The Grants Office will help shepherd your grant through the approval process.
 Following this process helps to ensure that you don’t spend a lot of time developing a grant proposal that is not approved or submitted.
 At the recommendation of the College’s Grants Development Director, the grants process can occasionally be expedited.
 However, this is the exception rather than the rule.

 - I just found out about a grant that is due in a few weeks.
 Can we submit something?